sarthakme/boxtopus/Calculator/README.md

 # Calculator

 A simple calculator with basic mathematical operations.
-Supports typing also.
+Supports typing on modern browsers.